rmcgibbo/msmaccelerator2/README.md

 we need to have the server process running in the background.
 The only thing that should need to be coordinated between the processes when you're writing the PBS scripts that call is the url and port for the ZMQ connection.

+But the server itself is AGNOSTIC to the ordering or interleaving of the simulators and modelers.

 Testing the code
 ----------------